 Details

-- Names are parsed from the GEDCOM NAME tag, which usually encodes the given name and surname with slashes (e.g., "NAME John /Smith/").
-The parser extracts the given name, surname, and constructs a cleaned full name.
-Additional name components (prefix, suffix, nickname, married surname) are parsed if present.
+Name information is parsed primarily from the GEDCOM `NAME` tag, which often encodes given names and surnames using slash-delimited surname notation, such as `NAME John /Smith/`.
+The parser extracts the given name, surname, and a cleaned full name.
+Additional name components are parsed when present, including name prefix, name suffix, nickname, and married surname.